andyprowl/snake-overflow/README.md

  3. Start the `snake_overflow.exe` executable from the unzipped `/snake_overflow` folder.

 Alternatively, you can build the program from the sources.
 To build the projects you will need Microsoft Visual Studio 2013 and [Cinder 0.8.6](http://libcinder.org/blog/posts/9_cinder-086-released/).

+## Credits

+The sound clips featured in Snake Overflow were taken from [soundbible.com](http://soundbible.com/).